AlienVault-OTX/ApiV2/README.md

 Maltego transforms (http://threatcrowd.blogspot.co.uk/p/threatcrowd-maltego-transform.html) are also available.

 The Search API is designed to provide a simple way to identify threats, and those related to them.
 However - it isn't designed to provide detailed information.
-In particular is no replacement for detailed APIs such as VirusTotal, TotalHash and PassiveTotal.
+In particular it is no replacement for more detailed APIs such as VirusTotal, TotalHash and PassiveTotal.

 # Limits
 Please limit all requests to one every ten seconds.
 To maintain perforamnce, IP addresses that don't adhere to this may be banned.